glucasroe/glucasroe.github.io/index.md

 I am open to new opportunities in design and product leadership.
 I am not currently taking freelance requests.
 Emails can be sent to `lucas@glucasroe.com`.

 ## <a name="aboutthissite"></a> About This Site:
 This site is hosted on Github Pages site using Jekyll.
 [Here's the repo that generates it](https://github.com/glucasroe/glucasroe.github.io).
-Type is the lovely Merriweather and Merriweather Light from Ebin Sorkin, served by Google Fonts.